peterkaminski/dawnofeverything-book-circle/Reflections/underlined passages - WLA.md

 ### Chapter 4 Free People, the Origin of Cultures, and the Advent of Private Property
   *(Not necessarily in that order)*

+Page 126:

+> So, as a first approximation, we can speak of an eglitarian society if (1) most people in a given society feel they really ought to be the same in some specific way, or ways, that are agreed to be particularly important; and (2) that ideal can be said to be largely achieved in practice.

+Page 139 (Sahlins is Marshall Sahlins, author of 'The Original Affluent Society'):

+> It's not that Sahlins is suggesting that his own phrase 'original affluent society' is incorrect.
+Rather, he acknowledges that, just as there might have been many ways for free people to be free, there might have been more than just one way for (original) affluent societies to be affluent.

+Page 143:

+> If anything was being stockpiled at Poverty Point, it may well have been knowledge: the intellectual propperty of rituals, vision quests, songs, dances and images.

 Page 159: